14 June, 2016

 There was a candle-light vigil in front of the US Embassy in Bangkok last night.
 I did not participate.

 While I am touched by the outpouring of grief and support displayed by the Thai people who attended, I did not want to participate in a cathartic exercise that replaces my personal responsibility as an American to be part of the solution.
-I've seen plenty of vigils on TV over the last 24 hours.
-People lighting candles, leaving flowers and stuffed animals.
+I've seen plenty of vigils on TV over the last 24 hours; people lighting candles, leaving flowers and stuffed animals.
 Singing Kumbaya or Somewhere Over the Rainbow.
 Saying a prayer, and going home feeling like they have done their part to end the madness of gun violence.
-Absent the conviction to bring an end to mass murders, these public demonstrations of grief are pointless.
+Absent the conviction to bring an end to mass murders, these public demonstrations of grief are pointless, hypocritical and pathetic.

 In the end, the staggering numbers of casualties cannot be blamed on people as much as they can be blamed on the availability of firearms.
 (I told you so in my December 2015 blog, following the last mass slaughter in California.)
 If the Pulse shooter had only a hand gun, and not a rifle capable of shooting 700 rounds a minute, many, many fewer people surely would have died.